SwishyFishy/ImportReactInJS/README.md

 ## Why?

 Certain projects don't lend themselves to using the React framework, or are already well into development.
 This package provides multiple functions that each bridge the gap between vanilla JS or TS and React, enabling the use of React components inside of a non-React project.
-This way, React component found on NPM can be easily integrated into a design, or sections of a design that lend themselves to React's strengths can take full advantage of the framework.
+This way, React components found on NPM can be easily integrated into a design, or sections of a design that lend themselves to React's strengths can take full advantage of the framework.

 ## Caveats